serverwind/serverwind/README.md

 <h1>:wave: Hi, my name is Alex!</h1>

-<p>Self-taught frontend developer on a journey of continuous learning and growth.
+<p>I am Frontend Developer on a journey of continuous learning and growth.
 Proficient in HTML, CSS, and JavaScript, I am driven by a passion for building captivating web experiences from scratch.</p>

 <h2 align="center">Languages and Tools:</h2>